Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Overview of Contributions

 \subsection{Team Communication Tree}

 \textit{Dynamic leading} allows to switch the leader that can move without \gls{ACOMM} constraint.
 However, the new leader may expand to a new direction that disrupts communication with agents already at their goals.
-To address this challenge, we introduce a \textit{team communication tree} (\gls{TCT}) to manage planning progress.
+To address this challenge, we introduce a \textit{team communication tree} (\gls{TCT}) to manage planning progress and avoid recomputing the entire agent paths from the starts.
 If the leader's actions break the team's communication channel, the paths under its leadership are excluded from the tree.
-The planner then selects another node from \gls{TCT} for replanning.
+Instead of computing the paths from the starts, the \gls{TCT} tree allows the planner to recompute from the closest node on the \gls{TCT} for replanning.
 The \gls{TCT} comprises agent paths, with nodes containing the agent locations, a timestep, an initial $f$-value assigned as follows:

 where $g$ and $h$ are the sum of $g_i$ and $h_i$ values from all agents. $\alpha$ is a weight factor that balances the trade-off between prioritizing shorter paths and faster goal convergence ($\alpha = 0.1$ in our experiments).